LXMA03/DP4/README.md

 EduTrack.swift

-We noticed many young teens spend hours on their smartphones, so we developed an application to help combat the issue.
+We noticed many teens spend hours on their smartphones martphones, primarily for entertainment.

-Our app is designed to have users engage and compete with friends/ family in educational challenges to earn points and collect rewards.
+Tha is why we developed an application to encourage healthier phone habits.

-Our goal is to help users spend less time on social media apps and more time on educational apps by incorporating a reward system.
+Our app motivates users to engage more with educational apps by competing in fun challenges with friends and family, earning points, and unlocking rewards.

-Built with:
+Our goal is to help users reduce time spent on social media and entertainment apps and increase their focus on educational content through gamified phone usage and a real-life rewards system.

-  Visual Studio Code, Swift Playground, and XCode
+Built with: Visual Studio Code, Swift Playground, and XCode